mubeeen1/sakura-downloader/README.md

 └── README.md
 ```

-## 🔧 How It Works
+## 🔧 How It Works — Behind the Neon Curtain

-The application follows a straightforward server-side download process:

-1.  **User Request**: The user submits a URL through the web interface on a platform-specific page.
+1.  🕵️‍♂️ **User Request**: Submit a URL through the platform-specific page.
-2.  **API Call**: The frontend sends a `POST` request to the `/:platform/download` endpoint with the URL.
+2.  ⚡ **API Call**: Frontend sends a `POST` request to `/:platform/download` with the URL.
-3.  **Scraping**: The Express server uses the `btch-downloader` library to scrape the provided URL and extract direct download links for the media and its thumbnail, along with metadata like title and description.
+3.  🤖 **Scraping**: Server uses `btch-downloader` to extract direct media and thumbnail links plus metadata.
-4.  **Temporary Download**: The server uses `axios` to download the media and thumbnail from the extracted URLs and saves them into a local `/tmp` directory with sanitized filenames.
+4.  💾 **Temporary Download**: Media and thumbnails are downloaded to `/tmp` with sanitized filenames.
-5.  **Response to Client**: The server sends a JSON response back to the client containing the local paths to the downloaded media and thumbnail (e.g., `/tmp/video.mp4`).
+5.  📡 **Response**: Server sends JSON with local paths to the downloaded files.
-6.  **Display & Download**: The client-side JavaScript dynamically updates the page to show the media preview, title, and a final download link pointing to the server's temporary file.
+6.  🎥 **Display & Download**: Client updates page with media preview and final download link.
-7.  **Serve & Clean**: When the user clicks the final download link (`/download/:filename`), the server serves the file and immediately deletes it from the `/tmp` directory to save space.
+7.  🧹 **Serve & Clean**: Server serves the file and deletes it immediately to save space.

-## 🛣️ API Endpoints
+## 🛣️ API Endpoints — The Command Console

 | Method | Route                      | Description                                                              |
 | :----- | :------------------------- | :----------------------------------------------------------------------- |